How to Choose a Registered Agent Service

 - Maintaining accurate records of all communications

 The consequences of not maintaining a proper registered agent can be severe.
-According to state regulations, failing to maintain a registered agent can result in administrative dissolution, potentially jeopardizing your nonprofit’s tax-exempt status.
+According to state regulations, failing to maintain a registered agent can result in administrative dissolution, potentially jeopardizing your nonprofit’s tax-exempt status, as detailed in Labyrinth’s nonprofit registered agent guide.

 When considering your options for a registered agent, it’s worth noting that while appointing a board member or employee might seem cost-effective initially, this approach can present significant challenges.
 Individual agents may face limitations such as: